Stop limit order: What it is and how to use it effectively?

 Can provide peace of mind (with limits) Potential for partial fills

-6. Stop order vs. limit order vs. stop limit order: Key differences
+6. Stop limit order vs. stop order vs. limit order: Key differences

 To make these distinctions clearer, here’s a comparative table: